johnmholmes/CANmINnOUT/README.md

 The MCP2515 interface requires five Arduino pins to be allocated.
 Three of these are fixed in the architecture of the Arduino processor.
 One pin must be connected to an interrupt capable Arduino pin.
+The Chip Select pin can be freely defined.
 Thus, the total number of pins available for input or output is:
 - UNO  13 pins
 - NANO 15 pins
 - MEGA 63 pins